 4. Introduction to Human Science Medical Translation Services

 At Human Science, we offer human translation services and post-editing services.
-By utilizing translation support (CAT) tools such as Trados and Phrase TMS (formerly Memsource), as well as machine translation tools, we are committed to improving translation efficiency and quality, contributing to the further development of our clients.
+Utilizing translation assistance (CAT) tools such as Trados and Phrase TMS (formerly Memsource), as well as machine translation tools, we are committed to improving translation efficiency and quality, contributing to our clients' further development.

 If you have any concerns or interests, please feel free to contact us.